 You have five main options for watching the Buckingham Palace ceremony: Friary Court in St James’s Palace, The Mall, The Victoria Memorial, Buckingham Palace Gate and Wellington Barracks.

-We recommend watching the ceremony from The Victoria Memorial if you can, or around Buckingham Palace Gate.
+We recommend watching the ceremony from The Victoria Memorial if you can, or around Buckingham Palace Gate for the best views.

-Both have the advantage of being at the centre of all of the action – you can see the New Guards arriving, the handover ceremony and then the Old Guards departing.
+Both have the advantage of being at the centre of the action giving you the perfect vantage point to see the New Guards arriving, the handover ceremony and then the Old Guards departing.

-You can also book onto this Changing of the Guard Guided Tour for an in-depth experience.
+You can also book onto this Changing of the Guard Guided Tour for an in-depth behind-the-scenes look..

 When is the Changing of the Guard?
 What Times Does it Happen?

-It generally takes place on Sundays, Mondays, Wednesdays and Fridays between January and May and August to December.
+Changing of the Guard generally occurs on Sundays, Mondays, Wednesdays and Fridays between January and May and August to December.
 The ceremony happens daily in June and July.

 Schedule of the Ceremony

-- 10.40am: The New Guard form for inspection at Wellington Barracks then depart for Buckingham Palace once the Regimental Colour (flag) arrives.
+- 10.30am: The New Guard form for inspection at Wellington Barracks, then depart for Buckingham Palace once the Regimental Colour (flag) arrives.

-- 10.45am: The Old Guards from St James’s Palace arrive at Buckingham Palace and line up alongside the Buckingham Palace Old Guard detachment on the forecourt of the palace.
+- 10.45am: The Old Guards from St James’s Palace arrive at Buckingham Palace and line up alongside the Buckingham Palace Old Guard detachment on the palace’s forecourt.

 - 10.55am: The New Guards arrive at Buckingham Palace.